mozilla/esper-pioneer-shield-study/TESTPLAN.md

 ## Manual / QA TEST Instructions

-1. Install the shield addon from https://bugzilla.mozilla.org/show_bug.cgi?id=1414900#c4
+1. Install the latest signed version of the addon from https://bugzilla.mozilla.org/show_bug.cgi?id=1414900
-1. Go to about:telemetry -> Click "current ping" -> Archived ping data -> ping, select shield-study-addon
+1. Go to about:telemetry -> Click "current ping" -> Archived ping data -> ping, select pioneer-study
 1. Click on "Raw Payload" and verify the ping is similar to https://github.com/motin/esper-pioneer-shield-study/blob/master/TELEMETRY.md
-1. Copy the ping to left box of  http://jsondiff.com/
+1. Copy the ping (from the browser console, where the unencrypted payload is shown) to left box of  http://jsondiff.com/
 1. Go to about:addons and remove the addon
 1. Open a new tab and visit a unique page
 1. Right click on any link from any page and click “Open Link in New Tab”